Jmohon1986/GameOfLife/README.md

+Clone this repo

 Verify that Node.js is installed.
 If you see anything when you run which npm in a terminal, it is.
 If not, follow the instructions at nodejs.org to install.

 Install live-server: npm install -g live-server

 Move your terminal to where your pages live: cd <path-to-content>

-Start the server by running this command: live-server Open localhost:8080 in a browser.
+Start the server by running this command: live-server

+Open localhost:8080 in a browser.

+Once the app is started in your browser:

 You will be greeted with the second generation of the sample problem given already on screen.